efxlve/whatsapp-clone/README.md

    npm start
    ```

+## Running on iOS and Android

+### iOS
+1. Ensure you have Xcode installed.
+2. Use the Expo Go app on your iOS device or simulator to scan the QR code provided by `npm start`.
+3. You can also run the app on a real iOS device by scanning the QR code.

+### Android
+1. Install Android Studio and set up an Android Virtual Device (AVD).
+2. Alternatively, use the Expo Go app on your Android device to scan the QR code provided by `npm start`.
+3. You can also run the app on a real Android device by scanning the QR code.

 ## Usage

 - Open the app on your iOS or Android device, sign up or log in, and start chatting.